eymold/S426_Kmeans/README.txt

 of CVMS-4.26 using the built-in capabilities of MATLAB.
 Each analysis was run for a predefined value of K regions, ranging from 1 to 10.
-In order to mitigate some inherent biases from variations in velocity, we calculated the average 1D Vp an Vs profiles for S4.26 which are contained in the file, "Average_1D_S426.mat" and subtracted these averages from the full CVM before clustering.
+In order to mitigate some inherent biases from variations in velocity, we calculated the average 1D Vp and Vs profiles for S4.26 which are contained in the file, "Average_1D_S426.mat" and subtracted these averages from the full CVM before clustering.
 Additionally for the analysis of the concatenated Vs+Vp profiles (200 length vectors, termed "gamma" in the paper), we scaled the Vp portion by